Clemapfel/jluna/docs/manual.md

 ### Using non-C++ Objects

 We've learned how to workaround the restriction on the number of arguments, but what about the types?
-Not all types are [TODO](), however we can still use arbitrary C++ types by cleverly employing captures:
+Not all types are [(Un)Boxable](), however we can still use arbitrary C++ types by cleverly employing captures:

 Let's say we have the following C++ class: